ossdhaval/mysite/source/while-coding/intellijIdea_notes.md

 alt+home : open navigation bar

+alt+0 : open commit dialogue box.
+This can be used to add `Co-authored-by:` like message trailors.

 Custom settings:

 > go to keymap and remove `shift+esc` from `hide active tool window`.
 This is because same short cut is used for focusing back on editor.
 After removing this, you'll be able to switch to editor without hiding the current tool window.